SetProtocol/STIPS/STIPS/STIP-007.md

 - [ ] Should we keep the ripcord / safety mechanism the same?
     - Yes.
 No good reason to change it and gas fees are much lower on L2 so incentive can be way lower
 - [ ] What functions are needed to derive the state from Perp?
-    - getTotalAbsPositionValue, getImRatio, getMmRatio, getTotalDebt
+    - getTotalAbsPositionValue, getImRatio, getMmRatio, accountValue
 - [ ] Can this be generalized to use FST and PERP?
 - [ ] Can we make an assumption that spot and perp prices are going to be very close?